LewisLabUCSD/celegans_reconciliation/code4Paper/README.txt

 yilmaz_1273_2.mat
 The above two files contain manual ID conversions of genes (WBGene ids), reactions (BiGG format) and metabolites (BiGG format) for previously published models.

+mergedModel.mat
+Contains output of the code above.
+The merged model is model1 in the mat file.
+To access the model use the code below
+%%%%%%%
+load('mergedModel.mat','model1');
+%%%%%%%

 readElegModel.m
 readICELModel.m
 The above two files take conversions from the mat files and reads the above two existing models in desired model identifiers.